 So why are people installing artificial grass?
 Artificial grasses are extremely durable and require virtually zero maintenance once in place.
 It can offer a lush appearance forms an attractive surface for all the family to use.

 Low Maintenance And Stain Free

-The lawn mower can be safely put away, as no longer will routine grass cutting, edging and fertilizing infringe on your weekend.
+The lawnmower can be safely put away - forever.
+As no longer will routine grass cutting, edging, and fertilizing infringe on your weekend.
 Once laid, artificial grass requires minimal maintenance, just sweep off any debris now and again.
 Hot water and household detergent will remove all but the most stubborn stains.

 Easy To Install

 Artificial grass is similar to natural turf when walked on and can be mistaken for real grass.
-Lifespan is estimated at between 10 - 15 years but if used on the patio it will be slightly less.
+The springy tufts of grass spring back after stepping on it and the colour shades used are designed to create a life-like appearance without any of that plastic look-ing reflective finish.
+The lifespan of branded artificial grass is estimated at between 10 - 15 years but if used on the patio it will be slightly less.
 The grass is also resistant to UV light, so any colour fading is negligible.